Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/7YveGfI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Essentially, this stage involves creating a new ticket using the end-user osTicket URL for help desk administor to resolved.
+Essentially, this stage involves creating new ticket for help desk administor to resolved using the URL of osTicket end-users.
 The above figures shows the steps or stages that were used by end users to create a new ticket.
 </p>
 <br />